RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/TheforLoop.rst

 	call **indefinite iteration**.
 Indefinite iteration simply means that we don't know how many times we will repeat but eventually the condition controlling the iteration will fail and the iteration will stop.
 (Unless we have an infinite loop which is of course a problem.)

+.. admonition:: Choosing between ``for`` and ``while``

+   Use a ``for`` loop if you know the maximum number of times that you'll need to execute the body.
+For example, if you're traversing a list of elements, or can formulate a suitable call to ``range``, then choose the ``for`` loop.

+   So any problem like "iterate this weather model run for 1000 cycles", or "search this list of words", "check all integers up to 10000 to see which are prime" suggest that a ``for`` loop is best.

+   By contrast, if you are required to repeat some computation until some condition is met, as we did in this 3n + 1 problem, you'll need a ``while`` loop.

 What you will notice here is that the ``while`` loop is more work for you --- the programmer --- than the equivalent ``for`` loop.
 When using a ``while`` loop you have to control the loop variable yourself.
 You give it an initial value, test